JanStolc5/JSON-Article/README.md

 - For simplicity, open command prompt or Windows PowerShell and type the code below.
 In this case, directory is irrelevant <br> ```npm install -g json-server```

 - create ```database.json``` file directory where you have a project.
-- in json file, create some json template object
+- in json file, create some json template object:

   ``` {
       "articles": [